cassiel/net.loadbang.lib/README.md

 # net.loadbang.lib

 This is a hotch-potch of rather antiquated utilities for [MaxMSP][max] used by the rest of the `net.loadbang` suite.
-The prebuilt JAR files are in the sub-directory `distribution`, or the library can be built from the enclosed sources using Maven.
+The prebuilt JAR files are in the sub-directory `distribution` - copy all of the JAR files here, except the cycling74 file into `java/lib` in your Max distribution - or the library can be built from the enclosed sources using Maven.

 The Maven build is pretty straightforward - import into Eclipse or run Maven from the command line.
 One wrinkle: the `max.jar` file isn't